PaulFremont3/metaT_AO_NAO/README.md

 The repository contains two main folders:
 - `Main_analysis/`: code and data to reproduce the figures
-- `Preprocessing_data/`: code to preprocess data: generate data necessary to reproduce the figures (no need to be run to reproduce the figures as data are available in the `Main_analysis/data/` folder
+- `Preprocessing_data/`: code to preprocess data and run analysis: generate data necessary to reproduce the figures (no need to be run to reproduce the figures as data are available in the `Main_analysis/data/` folder)

 All preprocessing and analysis were run on the Inti machine at Genoscope